 For a relaxed, retro vibe that stops short of the garishness of a Hawaiian shirt, it’s worth giving a subtle patterned shirt a try.
 Linen-mix shirts are perfect for bringing a cool Caribbean feel to your casual summer wardrobe.

 As the long sleeved shirt’s hipper, less starchy little brother, short sleeves give you an opportunity to play with your look a little more.

-If you’re wearing short sleeves to the office, you’ll probably want to stick with block colours like a vibrant blue or a perhaps a rich red.
+If you’re wearing short sleeves to the office, you’ll probably want to stick with block colours like white or a vibrant blue.
 What’s key, is knowing what works for you – choose a colour to suit your skin tone and you won’t go far wrong.

-Out of the office, it’s play time: checks push a look towards the more casual end of things, while if you want to go really wild, ditch the patterns and go for print – plaid or polka dots are a great choice.
+Out of the office, it’s play time: stripes push a look towards the more casual end of things, while if you want to go really wild, go for bold print – plaid, polka dots or floral patterns are a great choice.

 Whatever you choose, it’s best to balance it with more neutral trousers – jeans or chinos work well.
 Never wear print on print.